angulo4/python/README.md

 Hi guys:

-Marius here, just starting with Github.
+Marius here, some Python code with simple solutions, as part of my learning.